-In Marion County, 61 percent of homeless individuals are black.11 Reports that COVID-19 is spreading in Indianapolis' homeless shelters highlights a dangerous opportunity for infection among a highly vulnerable population.
+In Marion County, 61 percent of homeless individuals are Black.
+Reports that COVID-19 is spreading in Indianapolis' homeless shelters highlights a dangerous opportunity for infection among a highly vulnerable population.

 For those who do have a place to call home, renters tend to be more financially unstable than homeowners.
-Research identified high rates of black renters in Marion County (70 percent) and Indiana (63 percent).
-In Marion County, neighborhoods with high proportions of black renters were associated with higher rent burdens.
-Temporary policy protections prevent evictions of tenants who do not pay rent, but the effort may not provide long-term protections for renters.
+Research identified high rates of Black renters in Marion County (70 percent) and Indiana (63 percent).
+In Marion County, neighborhoods with high proportions of Black renters were associated with higher rent burdens.
+Temporary policy protections in Indiana that prevented evictions of tenants who do not pay rent expired July 31.